MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Garcia_Gracela_Students-Performance/README.md

 Although less correlated than the other scores, the analysis confirmed that key socioeconomic binary factors, such as receiving Standard Lunch and completing the Test Preparation Course, are significantly associated with a positive shift in the Math Score distribution.
 These variables are important, measurable contributors to the model's predictive accuracy, indicating external support and preparation have a tangible impact on performance.

+**4. Model Interpretability Supports Actionable Insights**

+Because Linear Regression produces directly interpretable coefficients, the model allows clear identification of which factors increase or decrease Math Scores.
+This makes the results useful not only for prediction, but also for decision-making, such as identifying students who may benefit most from academic support programs or targeted interventions.

+**5. Limitations Highlight Opportunities for Improvement**

+While the model performs strongly, it assumes linear relationships and does not capture complex interactions between features.
+Future work could explore non-linear models (e.g., Random Forest or Gradient Boosting) or interaction terms to further improve predictive performance and uncover deeper patterns in student achievement.

 ## 5. How to Run

 1. Install VS Code + Python + Jupyter Extension